catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

     ```

     An X session should start with three windows.
 Verify typing and mouspad/mouse movement in the windows.
-    Exit the X session by typing "exit" or control-d in the command window.
+    Exit the X session by typing "exit" or control-d in the Login window.
-    If the screen freezes or no keyboard/mouspad try rebooting the laptop.
+    If the screen freezes or no keyboard/mouspad control, try rebooting the laptop.
 At the command prompt type:
     ```
     reboot
     ```

     When the keys flash select F12 for the rEFind boot menu.
-Select dragonflybsd (no icon yet).
+Select dragonflybsd (no icon yet), boot and look for the trouble.